-If you took ESL or ELD classes in high school and were placed into Senior English in 12th grade, you should take the TELD placement test.
+If you took ESL or ELD classes in high school and Senior English in 12th grade, you should complete the ACE placement process.
 Some college students have been in the U.S. for a long time and have excellent speaking skills, but their writing may still contain many errors that are related to differences between English and their native languages.
-If this describes you, then take the TELD.
-Most high school graduates who take this placement test enter our two highest ACE levels.
-The TELD can also place students directly into English 101.
+If this describes you, then complete the ACE placement process.
+Most U.S. high school graduates with ESL backgrounds enter one of our two highest ACE levels.

 Contact Diana Babayan at (714) 628-4782 or firstname.lastname@example.org.

 3. Will the ACE program slow down my plans to transfer or look bad on my transcripts?